 On 1 January 2021, Centacare Ballarat, CatholicCare Melbourne/Gippsland and CatholicCare Sandhurst merged to form a new entity: CatholicCare Victoria.

 CatholicCare Victoria (ABN 51 857 084 361), like our joining partners, is committed to protecting and upholding the right to privacy of clients, customers, staff, volunteers, students, Board members and others we deal with.
-CatholicCare Victoria will comply with the obligations of the Privacy Act 1998 (Cth) (Privacy Act), including the Australian Privacy Principles (APPs) in how we collect, store and use information.
+CatholicCare Victoria will comply with the obligations of all relevant legislation [including the Privacy Act 1998 (Cth) (Privacy Act) and associated Australian Privacy Principles (APPs); and Health Records Act (Vic) (2001) and associated Health Privacy Principles (HPPs)] in how we collect, store and use information.

 Our people are bound by our Code of Ethics and Conduct and Confidentiality Agreement.